 Before You Go

-Opening Times: Normal opening times are 9.30am to 3.30pm Monday to Friday, and 10am-4pm on most Saturdays (it closes at 2.30pm on some Saturdays).
+Opening Times: Normal opening times are 9.30am to 3.30pm Monday to Friday, and 10am-4pm on most Saturdays (and at 2 pm on some Saturdays).
 Last admission to the main abbey complex is an hour before closing time.
 These are the usual opening times but please check the Westminster Abbey website before visiting, because the Abbey can be closed at short notice on state or religious occasions.

 Closed over Christmas and Good Friday.